 Trained peer coaches are often uniquely positioned to help a colleague in distress.
 Novant Health has a “rapid response team” for physicians.
 “If there’s a physician in need or crisis, rather than having only an EAP to go through, there’s a group of physician colleagues who are trained and ready to have conversations and then help to connect them to resources,” Dr. Jenike says.

-Novant Health also has a peer support group for ICU nurses and others who’ve been impacted by the trauma of COVID-19 deaths.
+During the pandemic, Novant Health started a peer support group for ICU nurses and others who were impacted by the trauma of COVID-19 deaths.
 “These support services are available real-time for people who are having post-traumatic stress,” Dr. Jenike explains.

 Similarly, UPMC offers a peer support program called Physicians for Physicians.
 “If you have a bad outcome or a negative interaction with a patient — or any other issue you'd like to speak to a peer about — we have trained physicians who are on call 24 hours a day, seven days a week, to help talk you through the issue,” Dr. Berliner says.